 Should I use a liquid cleaner on my stylus?

 The diamond stylus is attached to the cantilever with an adhesive.
 There's a debate around use of liquid stylus cleaners because they could reduce the efficacy of the adhesive.
+That said most styli manufacturers also offer a liquid cleaner.
 To be honest there are audiophiles that would not use a liquid cleaner or a stylus brush on their stili for fear of microscopic damage to it.
 And if we used a MC cartridge costing £3,500 plus then we'd probably be a little more paranoid about it and consider using a specialist 'no contact' air gun to gently blow away dirt and debris.

 But for the vast majority of music lovers Stylus Clear is an easy low-cost solution to a dirty stylus.
 Certainly there are chemicals that could soften the stylus adhesive but for obvious reasons, none are used in our cleaning fluid.
 Stylus Clear is a soft and gentle cleaner that respects the delicate nature of the stylus.
 It has been approved by Lenco and Abbey Road Studios for that purpose.
 Over 100,000 music lovers use it and there has never been a suggestion from them that it does anything but restore their stylus to optimum condition.